 Measurement invariance across gender.
 A model testing the configural invariance across male and female students yielded fit statistics that suggested adequate model fit (see Table II.5).
-The difference between test statistics for the invariance of first-order factor loadings (Model 2) and configural invariance (Model 1) models indicated that there was invariance of first-order factor loadings across gender: Satorra-Bentler scaled chi-square difference test = 53.44 ($\Delta df =$

-24), p < .001, Δ CFI < .01.
-The difference between test statistics for the models testing invariance of first- and second-order factor loadings (Model 3) and invariance of first-order factor loadings (Model 2) indicated that there was invariance of second-order factor loadings across gender: Satorra-Bentler scaled chi-square difference test = $45.79(\Delta df = 6)$, p < .001, Δ CFI < .01.
-The difference between test statistics for the models testing invariance of invariance of first- and second-order factor loading and intercepts of measured variables (Model 4) and invariance first- and second-order factor loadings (Model 3) indicated that there was invariance of intercepts of measured variables across gender: Satorra-Bentler scaled chi-square difference test = 206.19 ($\Delta df = 24$), p < .001, Δ CFI < .01.
-The difference between test statistics for the models testing invariance of first- and second-order factor loadings and intercepts of measured variables and first-order latent factors (Model 5) and invariance of first- and second-order factor loading and intercepts of measured variables (Model 4) indicated that there was invariance of first-order latent factors across gender: Satorra-Bentler scaled chi-square difference test = 334.66 ($\Delta df = 13$), p < .001, Δ CFI < .01.
+The difference between test statistics for the invariance of first-order factor loadings (Model 2) and configural invariance (Model 1) models indicated that there was invariance of first-order factor loadings across gender: Satorra-Bentler scaled chi-square difference test = 53.44 ( $\Delta df$ = 24), p < .001, $\Delta CFI < .01$ .
+The difference between test statistics for the models testing invariance of first- and second-order factor loadings (Model 3) and invariance of first-order factor loadings (Model 2) indicated that there was invariance of second-order factor loadings across gender: Satorra-Bentler scaled chi-square difference test = 45.79( $\Delta df = 6$ ), p < .001, $\Delta CFI < .01$ .
+The difference between test statistics for the models testing invariance of invariance of first- and second-order factor loadings (Model 3) indicated that there was invariance of intercepts of measured variables (Model 4) and invariance first- and second-order factor loadings (Model 3) indicated that there was invariance of intercepts of measured variables across gender: Satorra-Bentler scaled chi-square difference test = 206.19 ( $\Delta df = 24$ ), p < .001, $\Delta CFI < .01$ .
+The difference between test statistics for the models testing invariance of first- and second-order factor loadings (Model 5) and invariance of first- and second-order factors (Model 5) and invariance of first- and second-order factor loading and intercepts of measured variables and first-order latent factors (Model 5) and invariance of first- and second-order factor loading and intercepts of measured variables (Model 4) indicated that there was invariance of first-order latent factors (Model 5) and invariance of first- and second-order factor loading and intercepts of measured variables (Model 4) indicated that there was invariance of first-order latent factors (Model 5) and invariance of first- and second-order factor loading and intercepts of measured variables (Model 4) indicated that there was invariance of first-order latent factors across gender: Satorra-Bentler scaled chi-square difference test = 334.66 ( $\Delta df = 13$ ), p < .001, $\Delta CFI < .01$ .